Roderick Mackenzie of Terrebonne: Fur trade

 McTavish, Frobisher & Co.
 Other partners included William McGillivray, Duncan McGillivray and William Hallowell.
 He agreed to spend one last winter (1800/01) in Western Canada, before settling down to live at Terrebonne.
 Having retired as a wintering partner of the NWC, he surrendered one of his two shares, and gave up the other when the NWC absorbed the XY Company.
 He continued to attend NWC meetings at Fort William until 1808.

 In 1806, McTavish, Frobisher & Co. became McTavish, McGillivrays & Co., and Mackenzie retired from the firm in 1813.
-His one fifteenth share was bought out by the other partners for £10,000.
-From about 1805 until 1825, he had entered into a business partnership with his brother, Henry, in the firm of Mackenzie, Oldham & Co., whose partners included the Hallowells and several other prominent fur traders.
-He had retained a financial connection with McTavish & McGillivrays which went bankrupt in 1825.
+His one fifteenth share was bought out by the other partners for £10,000, a sizable amount of money back then.
+From about 1805 until 1825, he was in a business partnership with his brother, Henry, in the firm of Mackenzie, Oldham & Co., whose partners included the Hallowells and several other prominent fur traders.
+He had retained a financial connection with McTavish & McGillivrays, which went bankrupt in 1825.
 Mackenzie successfully sued the partners (that included his brother Henry) for £7,308 plus interest.
 He was unable to collect on the debt and in 1832 sold his claim to Samuel Gerrard for £6,500.